-SM/AG-35 Fatigue and Damage Tolerance Assessment of Hybrid Structures The objective of the group is to validate the basic assumptions for any applied spectrum manipulation techniques for fatigue test of hybrid structures, to exanimate the capabilities and benefits of a probabilistic approach, to determine the optimum way to account for thermal loads in a non-thermo test set-up with the goal to find a joint 'best practice' approach for testing of hybrid airframe structural components.
+SM/AG-35 Fatigue and Damage Tolerance Assessment of Hybrid Structures The objective of the group is to validate the basic assumptions for any applied spectrum manipulation techniques for fatigue test of hybrid structures, to exanimate the capabilities and benefits of a probabilistic approach, to determine the optimum way to account for thermal loads in a non-thermo test set-up with the goal to find a joint 'best Repeated for regulated for regulated for practice' approach for testing of hybrid airframe structural components.
 The technical activities of this group have finished and the final report is currently under preparation.
+GARTEUR